Vagn Bennike

 Vagn Bennike (6 January 1888 – 30 November 1970) was a Danish army engineer and demolitions expert.
-During the occupation of Denmark during World War II he worked in the Danish resistance movement in Jutland, where he was attached to the army's illegal tasks unit.
-In the summer of 1944 he took charge of resistance operations in Jutland, and was at times criticized by other resistance groups for the priority in operations he gave to his loyalty to the army.
+In World War II during the occupation of Denmark, he fought in the Danish resistance movement in Jutland where he was attached to the army's illegal tasks unit.
+In the summer of 1944 he took charge of resistance operations in Jutland, and was at times criticised by other resistance groups for the priority in operations he gave to his loyalty to the army.
+His code name was GOAL.